DevCabin/miranda/README.md

 ## License

 MIT License - See LICENSE file for details

+## Security Notes

+- Never commit your `.env` file to version control
+- Regenerate service account keys if they have been exposed
+- Use environment variables in Vercel's dashboard instead of local `.env` files for production